 Mediaberry's been leveraging reviews since the start, and it's definitely paid off.
 If you went to our old homepage and scrolled down, you'd find this review:

 This testimonial is powerful because it proves that other clients appreciated us enough to endorse our services publicly.

 Now, there are many ways to show social proof:

-By now you should have a firm understanding of what makes a good landing page and what are the elements that boost conversion rates.
+By now, you should have a firm understanding of what makes a good landing page and what are the elements that boost conversion rates.

 1) A/B testing your landing page copy

-A/B testing is the act of simultaneously experimenting two or more landing pages to see which performs or converts the best.
+A/B testing is the act of simultaneously experimenting with two or more landing pages to see which performs or converts the best.

-Despite the name “A/B test” this experiment can be conducted with as many pages as desired.
+Despite the name “A/B test,” this experiment can be conducted with as many pages as desired.
 Now, most people choose to A/B test their landing pages solely on design elements.

 Here are a few copywriting A/B tests to boost your conversions:

 This list is definitely not exhaustive as the possibilities are endless.
 Consider what the most important elements of your page are, and test them too.